bbauska/UofM-Inter-with-JavaScript/readme.md

   alt="." />
 </p>

-But now it\'s time for me to update my html.
-Let\'s take a look at that very first image.
-What I needed to do was I needed to add an \<a\> tag around it.
+But now it&apos;s time for me to update my html.
+Let&apos;s take a look at that very first image.
+What I needed to do was I needed to add an &lt;a&gt; tag around it.
 And if you remember, the href for that tag should be the exact same thing as the image itself.
 We want to click on the image and then open up that image in its own window.
-I have my **data-lightbox**, I\'ve called it =images, and I\'ve added my data-title=\"Caption 1\", all right?
-Just so I don\'t have to scroll back and forth for you, I\'m going to hit option Z for a second, so it wraps all my text, all right?
+I have my **data-lightbox**, I&apos;ve called it =images, and I&apos;ve added my data-title=&quot;Caption 1&quot;, all right?
+Just so I don&apos;t have to scroll back and forth for you, I&apos;m going to hit option Z for a second, so it wraps all my text, all right?
-I\'ve got my href, my **data-lightbox** images, and my data-title.
+I&apos;ve got my href, my **data-lightbox** images, and my data-title.
-Let\'s save it and let\'s take a look.
-All right, I\'ve refreshed my page and I\'m going to click on the first image.
+Let&apos;s save it and let&apos;s take a look.
+All right, I&apos;ve refreshed my page and I&apos;m going to click on the first image.
 Notice, even if you can see it, it might be a little hard.
-When I put my mouse over the cursor changes to show that this isn\'t just an image.
-It\'s an image that\'s a link that doesn\'t happen to the other ones.
+When I put my mouse over the cursor changes to show that this isn&apos;t just an image.
+It&apos;s an image that&apos;s a link that doesn&apos;t happen to the other ones.

 When I click on it, everything popped up and I got my Caption 1.
-Let\'s add this to the other images as well.
-It is super, super, super tempting when you\'re doing this to add this a link to all your images, right?
+Let&apos;s add this to the other images as well.
+It is super, super, super tempting when you&apos;re doing this to add this a link to all your images, right?
 Rather than just testing one at a time.
-But you always want to test at least one of them once just to be sure that you don\'t have a typo, right?
+But you always want to test at least one of them once just to be sure that you don&apos;t have a typo, right?
 So normally I add it to the first one and then kind of copy and paste it for the other ones.
-I\'m going to save this and let\'s look at it again, all right?
+I&apos;m going to save this and let&apos;s look at it again, all right?
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 251/252.
 (149) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->